bensutherland/Simple_reads_to_counts/README.md

 ### Disclaimer
 This pipeline is made available **with no waranty of usefulness of any kind**.
-Purpose: Multi-mapping alignment of single-end reads to a reference transcriptome and quantification
+Purpose: Multi-map reads to a reference transcriptome or genome to quantified read counts.
-It was built within the Bernatchez Lab at IBIS, but is mainly for the authors use and not rigorously tested for others

 ## Overview:
   a) Remove adapters and trim for quality
-  b) Multi-map reads against reference transcriptome
+  b) Multi-map reads against reference transcriptome or genome
   c) Use eXpress to estimate gene expression levels per transcript using 'effective counts'

 The expression level data can be imported into differential expression analysis software (e.g. edgeR).